 Getting rid of mortgage insurance is a big deal.
 This mortgage calculator with PMI estimates your current mortgage insurance cost.
 Enter a 20% down payment to see your new payment without PMI.Find a low conventional loan rate.
 Start here.
 (Jul 10th, 2020)

 FHA mortgage rates

 FHA is currently the go-to program for home buyers who may not qualify for conventional loans.

 The good news is that you will get a similar rate — or even lower — with an FHA loan than you will with conventional.

 Related: Read more about FHA costs and requirements on our FHA loan calculator page.

-According to loan software company Ellie Mae, which processes more than 3 million loans per year, FHA loan rates averaged 3.96% in September (the most recent data available), matching the average conventional rate.
+According to loan software company Ellie Mae, which processes more than 3 million loans per year, FHA loan rates averaged 3.87% in February (the most recent data available), a bit lower than the average conventional rate.

 Another interesting stat from Ellie Mae: About 20% of all FHA loans are issued to applicants with scores below 650.

 FHA loans come with mortgage insurance.
 But the overall cost is not much more than for conventional loans.

 A little-known program, called the FHA streamline refinance, lets you convert your current FHA loan into a new one at a lower rate if rates are now lower.